Your Guide to Water Service Line Replacement

 to request lead testing and more information.

 Test your child's blood for lead.
-Ask your doctor or loal health department about lead blood testing.
+Ask your doctor or local health department about lead blood testing.

 SLCDPU Lead and Copper Program